nodenv/nodenv/README.md

 prefer not to use shell integration, you may simply set the `NODENV_VERSION` variable yourself:

-    export NODENV_VERSION=0.10.26
+    export NODENV_VERSION=20.7.0

 ### nodenv rehash

 Installs shims for all Node.js executables known to nodenv (`~/.nodenv/versions/*/bin/*`).
-Typically you do not need to run this command, as it will run automatically after installing gems.
+You may need to run this command after installing/uninstalling packages.
+Or see the [nodenv-package-rehash][] plugin.

     nodenv rehash